-Have you ever received a stressful phone call and afterward you suddenly find yourself standing at the kitchen counter munching through a bag of pretzels, and you aren’t even quite sure how you go there?
-Or do you snack while working at the computer, only to realize your food is gone and you barely remember tasting it?
+Have you ever received a stressful phone call, and afterward you suddenly find yourself standing at the kitchen counter munching through a bag of pretzels, and you aren’t even quite sure how you go there?
+Do you snack while working at the computer, only to realize your food is gone and you barely remember tasting it?
 I sure have.

-Mindless eating is when you unknowingly munch through food without savoring it and enjoying it.
+Mindless (the opposite of Mindful Eating) eating is when you unknowingly munch through food without savoring and enjoying it.
 This can happen during a busy day when you grab food on the go, or when you are emotionally distracted and distant.

 Mindless eating can be especially harmful if you are someone struggling to lose or maintain weight, because all those calories go in but your mind doesn’t calculate that food was enjoyed.

 Without satisfaction from food, the brain will continue to tell you to eat.

 Before and After Weight Loss Success with Mindful Eating

 I’m currently maintaining a 100 pound weight loss and have been for the last 15+ years.
 Curiously, it’s really only in the last couple years that I’ve started to practice mindful eating, and it’s made a big difference.

 This last year, in addition to pre-tracking my food and following more strictly the guidelines we teach in the Faithful Finish Lines program I run together with my business partner, Becky, I decided to be intentional about eating mindfully in my own life.

 Since then I’ve lost an additional 15 pounds and received my Weight Watchers Lifetime status.